-In the past 10 years, I’ve run four Ragnars, dozens of 5ks, a few 10ks, and one-half marathon.
-(Soon to be two!)
+In the past 11 years, I’ve run four Ragnars, dozens of 5ks, a few 10ks, and two half marathons.
 I have trained specifically for each and every one of my races.
 I would consider myself an authority on the subject but I AM NOT A RUNNING COACH.

 These are my best tips that have been tried and tested to help you get started with your own training, but If you really want to be competitive in your running I would suggest hiring a running coach to help you reach specific goals.